-ITP stands for idiopathic thrombocytopenic purpura.
-"Idiopathic" means that the cause of the condition is unknown.
-"Thrombocytopenic" means the blood doesn’t have enough platelets (platelets are also called thrombocytes).
-"Purpura" means a person has excessive bruising.
-ITP is also sometimes called "immune thrombocytopenic purpura."
-In people who have ITP, all of the blood cells are normal except for the platelets.
-Platelets are the tiny cells that form blood clots and seal minor cuts and wounds.
-A person who has too few platelets bruises very easily and can bleed for a long time after being injured.
-When the platelet count is very low, a person who has ITP might have nosebleeds that are hard to stop, or they might have bleeding in the intestines, or even bleeding in the brain with minor trauma.
+When you have ITP, your immune system destroys the platelets in your blood.
+Platelets are the tiny cells that form blood clots.
+They seal minor cuts and wounds.
+A person who doesn’t have enough platelets bruises very easily.
+They can bleed for a long time after being injured.
+A person who has ITP might have nosebleeds that are hard to stop.
+Rarely, they might have bleeding in the intestines, or even bleeding in the brain with minor trauma.

 The symptoms of ITP include: